Xulww/Websites/README.md

 Here are some of the websites I've made.
 I have used a lot of different technologies to create them.
 In the README file of every site I've explained what it is, what I've used and how it has been implemented.
+Most of the websites are hosted.
+Try them out